prateek041/me/writings/tech/building-senseii/llm-orchestrator.md

 ---
 title: "LLM Driven Function Orchestrator"
 description: "Learn about my LLM-driven function orchestrator, which makes AI Agent driven systems Fast, Autonomous, Robust and Self Correcting"
-date: November 24, 2024
+date: February 22, 2025
-status: WIP
+status: Published
 ---

 Engineering is all about solving problems, and in the real world, a system